 A couple months ago I described my opinions about getting appropriate information about your own trip.
-I wrote this to that of tour guides mainly however this issue apply to everyone who are planning the trip and want to see and get to know about something interesting.
-I mentioned about the kind of application like (Google) Travel Guide.
+I wrote this to that of tour guides mainly however, this issue applies to everyone who is planning the trip and want to see and get to know about something interesting.
+I mentioned the kind of application like (Google) Travel Guide.
 Read more here.

-There is no application directly called the Google Travel Guide, however when you tipe “Google Travel Guide app” you will receive a huge amount of various guide-apps.
+There is no application directly called the Google Travel Guide, however, when you type the “Google Travel Guide app” you will receive a huge amount of various guide-apps.
 Those tools will help you prepare the trip and show you the most remarkable spots around your travel destination.
 There are many applications in this range.
-Moreover you can download the guide for many countries if you need.
-In my case the most interesting is tour guide for Poland, my mother country.
+Moreover, you can download the guide for many countries if you need.
+In my case, the most interesting is a tourist guide for Poland, my mother country.
 Let’s check it inside then.

 Let’s see the guide app example below.

 This is the guide for Poland made by Triposo.
-In my opinion this is the best mobile guide for Poland.
-I took a little overview for this application and now I can share with you some conclusions.
+In my opinion, this is the best mobile guide for Poland.
+I took a little overview of this application and now I can share with you some conclusions.
 Firstly the guide is really well prepared.
-You have the choice of the following: cities, national parks, regions and sightseeing (outside the city).
+You have the choice of the following: cities, national parks, regions, and sightseeing (outside the city).
 You have also an option to create and modify your tour, day trip and multi-day tour from your destination selected.

 Next to the Triposo is worth to tell something about the World Explorer app.
-The World Explorer is must-have worldwide app for all your trip.
-There is over 850k articles, which consist the database of universal travel guide for your pocket.
+The World Explorer is a must-have worldwide app for all your trips.
+There are over 850k articles, which consist of the database of universal travel guides for your pocket.

-Another apps can’t reach both Triposo and the World Explorer level.
-Generally speaking many guide apps like TripIt, Field Trip, IZI travel, etc. are well prepared locally only.
-For instance if you are going to visit United Kingdom it won’t be a problem using any of them.
+Other apps can’t reach both Triposo and the World Explorer level.
+Generally speaking, many guide apps like TripIt, Field Trip, IZI travel, etc. are well prepared locally only.
+For instance, if you are going to visit the United Kingdom it won’t be a problem using any of them.
 If you will choose a different destination country is really better to install either Triposo or the World Explorer.

-Everything would be fine but there, hovewer all apps have drawback, which put them into common denominator.
+Everything would be fine, but they’re all apps that have a drawback, which put them into the common denominator.

-There are no all landmarks provided.
-On top of that many for them are just mentioned without any describe.
+There are no landmarks provided.
+On top of that, many of them are just mentioned without any description.
 I think that work in this range is still not enough.
 It should be much more knowledge about the tourist places.

 There is no street mode at all.
-This mode would allow you to see the information not only about the route, which you are going through but raise up some curious topics about the local area.
-It would consist solid background for your country-touring trip, especially for people, who are keen interested in e.g. historical facts or local environment.
+This mode would allow you to see the information not only about the route, which you are going through, but raise up some curious topics about the local area.
+It would consist of a solid background for your country-touring trip, especially for people, who are keenly interested in e.g. historical facts or the local environment.

-Except the guide apps we can also use the image recognision mobile apps, from where the most popular is Google Goggles and Bixby Vision (especially for Samsung devices).
-Google Goggles can identify a various labels or landmarks.
-Thanks to this an user can learn about them easily without any text-based research.
-A very similar role plays the Bixby Vision, which gives some information about recognized object (Pic.
+Except for the guide apps, we can also use the image to recognize mobile apps, from where the most popular is Google Goggles and Bixby Vision (especially for Samsung devices).
+Google Goggles can identify various labels or landmarks.
+Thanks to this a user can learn about them easily without any text-based research.
+A very similar role plays the Bixby Vision, which gives some information about the recognized object (Pic.
 16).

-Bixby Vision identify also the products and another items.
+Bixby Vision identifies also the products and other items.
 Similarily, like Google Goggles this app identifies whatever the camera is pointed at.
-It also analyses the related products/images and is able to find another places nearby when possible.
-This is a kind of the intuitive research by identifying whatever is seeing right now.
+It also analyses the related products/images and is able to find other places nearby when possible.
+This is a kind of intuitive research by identifying whatever is seeing right now.

-The Google Goggles for instance is able to read the text too, using an optical character recognition.
-The gained text snipped can be also translated into different language.
+The Google Goggles, for instance, are able to read the text too, using optical character recognition.
+The gained text snipped can be also translated into different languages.

-The Google Goggles is going to be superseeded by completely new tool soon.
-It will be the Google Lens.
+The Google Goggles are going to be superseded by a completely new tool soon.
+It will be Google Lens.

-The Google Lens is ging to be an image recognition technology responsible for bringing up a relevant information about an object or item, where the camera is pointed at.
+The Google Lens is going to be an image recognition technology responsible for bringing up relevant information about an object or item, where the camera is pointed at.
 This similar tool to Google Goggles will feature a bigger capability and integration both with Google Photos and Google Assistant.

-The tool described above are a perfect example of see-know technology, as we can use nowadays.
+The tool described above is a perfect example of see-know technology, as we can use nowadays.
 The basic downside is, that these tools work, once you are online.

 How it can be referred on the virtual way?
-Can I have these information, even when I point the coursour on some object i.e in some random picture?
+Can I have this information, even when I point the cursor on some object i.e in some random picture?

-My idea is to make the (Virtual) Tour Guide like a street view where next to the view towards some object you will have option to pop up the information cloud about it.
-You would get a knowledge about the place, which you are looking now.
-It could contain 3 blocks of view (closest area, adjacent area and remote area) described in my previous article.
+My idea is to make the (Virtual) Tour Guide like a street view where next to the view towards some object you will have the option to pop up the information cloud about it.
+You would get knowledge about the place, which you are looking for now.
+It could contain 3 blocks of view (closest area, adjacent area, and remote area) described in my previous article.

-Using the street view to browse some areas (streets, buildings, etc.) you could receive the information after click to appropriate place (spot).
-Under this point you could receive an pop up information.
+Using the street view to browse some areas (streets, buildings, etc.) you could receive the information after clicking to an appropriate place (spot).
+Under this point, you could receive pop-up information.
 To better imagine this process let’s use Google Earth.
-When you want to know something about some interesting object you can use “W” signature, which automatically redirect you to the article in the Wikipedia (Pic 15).
-The Wikipedia platform is also basic tool for the World Explorer app, where moreover you can read the same article in many different languages when possible (Pic 12).
+When you want to know something about some interesting object you can use the “W” signature, which automatically redirects you to the article in Wikipedia (Pic 15).
+The Wikipedia platform is also a basic tool for the World Explorer app, where moreover you can read the same article in many different languages when possible (Pic 12).

-The pros and cons both Google Earth and the World Explorer information are quick accessibility to the knowledge, but this knowledge isn’t equal.
+The pros and cons of both Google Earth and the World Explorer information are quick accessibility to the knowledge, but this knowledge isn’t equal.
 It usually depends on the place which you are interested in (more popular places are much better described) and what language are you using.
-For instance places in England are much better described in english, some another places in Russia are better described in Russian and so on.
-On top of that Wikipedia, handy encyclopedia provides some inconsistencies or information without proving the source.
-Eventually we can’t be sure about those information without decent prove.
+For instance, places in England are much better described in English, some other places in Russia are better described in Russian and so on.
+On top of that Wikipedia, the handy encyclopedia provides some inconsistencies or information without proving the source.
+Eventually, we can’t be sure about that information without decent prove.

 My idea is describing every spot, which you are seeing at this moment.
 It’s good to refer those considerations into the Street view tool.
 It would be like in the images below.

-Person who would use the street view could click on some interesting element of view (object next to the captured street) to see the information details like history, way of use, etc. Every object in the Street View would be marked by proper keyword (usually name of the object) redirecting to information details.
+A person who would use the street view could click on some interesting element of view (object next to the captured street) to see the information details like history, way of use, etc. Every object in the Street View would be marked by proper keyword (usually name of the object) redirecting to information details.
 The world changes all the time.
-It means that street view provides us the images taken in the certain date.
-Unfortunately we don’t know what kind of object/building was in this place before.
-If you would have option to take insight into information provided you would learn more about it.
+It means that street view provides us the images taken on a certain date.
+Unfortunately, we don’t know what kind of object/building was in this place before.
+If you would have the option to take an insight into the information provided you would learn more about it.

 Everyone knows, that trip is not only bombarding information about the history, geography or economy.
-Eery tourist need to know where is the closest shop, place to eat or place for stay.
-The (Virtual) Travel Guide would cater for this needs and meet the client expectation through to display every object, which is marked on Google Maps software (Pic.
+Every tourist needs to know where is the closest shop, place to eat or place to stay.
+The (Virtual) Travel Guide would cater to these needs and meet the client expectation through to display every object, which is marked on Google Maps software (Pic.
 19,20).

 Let’s go now to further places.
-When you will have an clear view you will see red arrows, informing you about tourist destinations situated a few kilometers ahead.
-Moreover you will able to see another blue arrows showing you the most prominent hills (mountains) in local area.
+When you will have a clear view you will see red arrows, informing you about tourist destinations situated a few kilometers ahead.
+Moreover, you will able to see other blue arrows showing you the most prominent hills (mountains) in the local area.

 I described basically how it could be like.
-There is many colours and signatures.
+There are many colors and signatures.
 It’s good to attach some key for it.
 I prepared a basic legend for this below:

-I have considerated the Virtual Tour Giude on Polish examples, very close to my hometown due to the familiarity.
+I have considered the Virtual Tour Guide on Polish examples, very close to my hometown due to the familiarity.
 This project may be implementable in any place in the World.

 Generally speaking both Google Travel Guide apps and the Street View tools are very handy in the trip planning today, although some things are still missing.
-I hope that my idea with combining those 3 elements: current guide apps, street view and information base provided by see-know technology will become useful for many travellers around the world.
+I hope that my idea of combining those 3 elements: current guide apps, street view and information base provided by see-know technology will become useful for many travelers around the world.